PLAIT-Project/AnonymizationTool/README.md

 ## Installation
 Install the package by using Github:
 > remotes::install_github("JonasSchulz-Marner/AnonymizationTool")

 Or just run the AnonymizationTool in R with following Command:
 > shiny::runGitHub("AnonymizationTool", "JonasSchulz-Marner", subdir = "R")

 ## Manual
-The full manual for physicians, doctors and scientists who have .fcs/.lmds for anonymization, is available here: update link
+The full manual for physicians, doctors and scientists who have .fcs/.lmds for anonymization, is available here: http://137.248.121.81:9798/plait/anonymisierungsapp/ (link is only accessible from the university network of the University of Marburg.)
+(update link / manual? )